awni/cuthon/README.md

 # cuthon
 Cuthon is a simple Python script to avoid setting `CUDA_VISIBLE_DEVICES` when running python programs on a GPU.
 This tool is intended for a fairly niche
-use-case: running python programs on an interactivenode with several GPUs on it.
+use-case: running python programs on an interactive node which has more than one GPU.
 For those that have done this often you may be relieved at never having to run `nvidia-smi` followed by setting `CUDA_VISIBLE_DEVICES` again (when running a python program).
 This script should save you about 11.5 seconds per python program launch -- approximately the time it takes to run `nvidia-smi` followed by setting the `CUDA_VISIBLE_DEVICES` environment variable.
 I hope you enjoy those returned seconds as much as I have.

 ## Install